blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 The `op-cert` command can be used to generate an operational certificate, aka `node.cert`, linking a KES key to a pool cold key.
 Stake Pools need to create a new node.cert when rotating their KES key.
 So SPOs can use Bursa to create a new `node.cert` with their new kes.vkey, cold key and kes period.

+🔁 Output format is compatible with cardano-cli operational certificates.

 > Required inputs: <br>
 >   --kes-vkey &emsp; &nbsp; &nbsp; KES verification key file (bech32 or hex format) <br>
 >   --cold-skey &emsp; &nbsp; Pool cold signing key file (bech32 or hex format) <br>